phu0ngng/nccl/test/replay/README.md

 `element_datatype` is of type `ncclDataType_t`, and `reduction_operation` is of type `ncclRedOp_t` except in case of custom reduction operations.

 ## Replaying a trace
-First, you must concatenate the per-rank trace files into a single trace file as an input.
+First, you must concatenate the per-rank trace files into a single file.

 ### Example
 ``cat all_reduce* > full_all_reduce_trace.txt``

-Then, run the replay tool pointing to your file using the same node count and ranks per-node:
+Then run the replay tool pointing to your file using the same node count and ranks per-node:

 ### Example
 ``salloc -N1 -n8 -pP100 mpirun ./build/test/replay/replay full_all_reduce_trace.txt``